aimms/documentation/webui/side-panels-grd-pages.rst

 Creating a Custom Layout
 ------------------------

 As illustrated above, when a new side panel grid page is added, ``Layout 11`` is assigned by default.
 Let's say you do not want the widgets to be distributed equally but in different proportions, you may want to choose from the other standard layouts.
-However, since the side panel is restricted to a 2-column width, almost all of the standard layouts will not be suitable.
+However, since the side panel is restricted to a certain fixed width, almost all the standard layouts will not be suitable.
 In such a case you can create a custom layout.

 Follow the below steps to create your custom layouts that can be assigned to the side panel grid pages.